alxhslm/alxhslm.github.io/content/projects/coffee-rating-prediction/eda.md

 ### Roaster

-If we look at the highest and lowest rates coffees, we see that they are dominated by certain roasters.
+If we look at the highest and lowest rated coffees, we see that they are dominated by certain roasters.

 ```python
 df.loc[df["rating"] > 96, ["name", "roaster"]].groupby("roaster").count()